itrnka/ha-framework/docs/app-configuration.md

 #### Best practices for configuration files

-We can have shared configuration file (e.g. `{projectRoot}/conf/_shared.php`) and this file is included to concrete configurations.
+We can have shared configuration file (e.g. `{projectRoot}/conf/_shared.php`) and this file will be included into concrete configuration.
 Concrete configuration then only appends some specific data.
 We extendig our base configuration in this case with specific configuration data.